anvaari/AnvaaliMusicBot/README.md

-# 🎵 Anvaali Music Bot
+# 🎵 Bilbo Music Bot

 A Telegram bot that allows users to create, manage, and share music playlists made from Telegram audio files.
 Built with long-term goals of playlist NFTs on TON blockchain.